March 24, 2014

-The cruise ship lawyers at Lipcon, Margulies & Winkleman, P.A. help passengers injured all kinds of incidents occurring aboard ships.
+The cruise ship lawyers at Lipcon, Margulies & Winkleman, P.A. help injured passengers with all kinds of incidents occurring aboard ships.
 This includes when passengers are the victim of crime at sea.
 In this case, a passenger was sexually assaulted by a Carnival crewmember.
-Crimes aboard cruise ships are under reported and happen at alarming rates.
+Crimes aboard cruise ships are underreported and happen at alarming rates.
 If you or someone you know was the victim of a crime aboard a cruise ship, call an experienced maritime lawyer immediately to seek help.

 UNITED STATES DISTRICT COURT

 MOTION TO DISMISS COUNTS II AND III OF PLAINTIFF’S COMPLAINT

 The Plaintiff, JANE DOE, by and through undersigned counsel and pursuant to Federal Rules of Civil Procedure, hereby responds in opposition to Defendant, CARNIVAL CORPORATION’S (“Carnival[’s]”) Motion to Dismiss Counts II and III of Plaintiff’s Complaint [D.E.
 9] and, in furtherance thereof, states as follows: